cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-alter-table.md

 Name of an existing constraint to drop.

-`ENCODING ( <storage_directive> [,...] )`
+ENCODING ( <storage_directive> [,...] )`**

-:   The `ENCODING` clause is valid only for append-optimized, column-oriented tables.
+The `ENCODING` clause is valid only for append-optimized, column-oriented tables.

-:   When you add a column to an append-optimized, column-oriented table, Cloudberry Database sets each data compression parameter for the column (`compresstype`, `compresslevel`, and `blocksize`) based on the following setting, in order of preference.
+When you add a column to an append-optimized, column-oriented table, Cloudberry Database sets each data compression parameter for the column (`compresstype`, `compresslevel`, and `blocksize`) based on the following setting, in order of preference.

 1. The compression parameter setting specified in the `ALTER TABLE` command `ENCODING` clause.
 2. The table's data compression setting specified in the `WITH` clause when the table was created.
 3. The compression parameter setting specified in the server configuration parameter gp_default_storage_option.
 4. The default compression parameter value.

-:   For more information about the supported `ENCODING` storage directives, refer to [CREATE TABLE](/docs/sql-statements/sql-stmt-create-table.md).
+For more information about the supported `ENCODING` storage directives, refer to [CREATE TABLE](/docs/sql-statements/sql-stmt-create-table.md).

 **`CASCADE`**